asyrafduyshart/AndroidCleanArchitecture/README.md

-# ListOfThings app
+# CleanList app
-This app is example/skeleton/basic example of very recomendded Android Architecture Using some of very best android library.
+This app is example/skeleton/basic example of very recommended Android Architecture Using some of very best android library.

 ## These architectural techniques: